-Known for their cute, stubby legs, Pembroke Welsh Corgis are perhaps one of the shortest dogs in the world.
-Originally bred to herd livestock, they have assisted farmers for hundreds of years; in fact, some speculate that their ancestors been around as early as the 10th century.
+Known for their cute, stubby legs, Pembroke Welsh Corgis are somewhat short Originally bred to herd livestock, they have assisted farmers for hundreds of years; in fact, some speculate that their ancestors been around as early as the 10th century.
 Referred to as “heelers”, they drive cattle and sheep by nipping at their heels (their short stature allows them to avoid their kicks).
 Instead of circling around the animals like most other herding dogs, they tend to work from behind to drive them forwards.
 They were brought to Wales by Flemish weavers in the 12th century.

 While some continue their duties on farms, others have adapted to a more relaxed lifestyle.
 Playful and outgoing, they make excellent family dogs.
 Not only do they get along with everyone they meet, but they also tend to be friendly with other animals.
 Considering this, it’s no wonder why Queen Elizabeth II has taken such a liking to the breed.
 Ever since she was young, Her Majesty has had a soft spot for Corgis.
 When she was ten years old, her father, King George VI (then the Duke of York) brought home the first Corgi, Dookie.
 Since then, she has owned more than two dozen of these short-legged canines, many of whom are Dookie’s descendants.

 One of two Corgi breeds—the other being the Cardigan Welsh Corgi—Pembrokes are unique in that they are sometimes born without a tail.
 Another distinguishing feature is their size; Cardigans are generally a tad bigger both in length and height.
 Despite their differences in appearance, however, their temperaments are more or less the same.